nextcloud/documentation/admin_manual/configuration_server/external_sites.rst

 Linking External Sites
 ======================

-You can embed external Web sites inside your ownCloud pages with the External Sites app, as this screenshot shows.
+You can embed external Web sites inside your Nextcloud pages with the External Sites app, as this screenshot shows.

 .. figure:: ../images/external-sites-1.png